Otaiki1/deffle/README.md

 The lottery industry is a very lucrative industry , trust in ongoing lottery games have waned and for the industry to thrive , people need to see transparent trustworthy raffle systems .

-# 🥳 DEFFLE
+# 🥳 LuckyBlock

-Deffle is a solution to this problem by creating an easy to use platform that allows people create transparent trustworthy raffle lotteries on the blockchain , earn from their raffles and also give users trust that the lottery isnt being manipulated at any point in time
+LuckyBlock is a solution to this problem by creating an easy to use platform that allows people create transparent trustworthy raffle lotteries on the blockchain , earn from their raffles and also give users trust that the lottery isnt being manipulated at any point in time

-# Deffle contract
+# LuckyBlock contract

-This is the Deffle contract, a smart contract for managing a decentralized lottery creation system on the Ethereum blockchain.
+This is the LuckyBlock contract, a smart contract for managing a decentralized lottery creation system on the Polygon blockchain.

 ## Features